Pepper Potts

-Virginia "Pepper" Potts is a fictional character appearing in American comic books published by Marvel Comics.
-She serves as a supporting character to Iron Man and sometimes a romantic interest of Tony Stark.
-Created by writers Stan Lee and Robert Bernstein and designed by artist Don Heck, she first appeared in Tales of Suspense #45 (Sept.
-1963).
-In 2007, she joined the Fifty State Initiative under the code name Hera.
-In 2009, she assumed the identity of Rescue after being given her own variation of a suit of Iron Man's armor by Tony Stark.
+Virginia "Pepper" Potts is a character appearing in American comic books published by Marvel Comics.
+Created by writers Stan Lee and Robert Bernstein, and designed by artist Don Heck, the character first appeared in Tales of Suspense #45 (September 1963).
+Pepper Potts is a supporting character and love interest of the superhero Tony Stark / Iron Man.
+The character has also been known as Hera and Rescue at various points in her history.

-The character has appeared in various media adaptations, including video games, animated series, and live-action films.
+Since her original introduction in comics, the character has been featured in various other Marvel-licensed products, including video games, animated television series, and merchandise.
 Gwyneth Paltrow portrays Pepper Potts in the Marvel Cinematic Universe (MCU) films Iron Man (2008), Iron Man 2 (2010), The Avengers (2012), Iron Man 3 (2013), Spider-Man: Homecoming (2017), Avengers: Infinity War (2018), and Avengers: Endgame (2019).
 Beth Hoyt voices an alternate version of the character in the animated Disney+ series What If...?
 (2021).

+Development

+Concept and creation

+Don Heck modeled Pepper Potts as Ann B. Davis’ character of Schultzy from The Bob Cummings Show.
+She is rendered with brown hair done up in a hairdo similar to Schultzy's.
+Someone on the creative team or in editorial came to feel that the resemblance was too great, and in Tales of Suspense #50, Potts' look was altered to give her red hair and a different hairdo.
+Though she was named Pepper Potts from the start, Tony Stark addresses her as "Kitty" in one panel, which is thought to be a typo.

 Publication history

-Virginia "Pepper" Potts first appeared in Tales of Suspense #45 (September 1963), which was written by Robert Bernstein with a story plot by Stan Lee and illustrated by Don Heck.
-Though she was named Pepper Potts from the start, Stark addresses her as "Kitty" in one panel, which is thought to be a typo.
-Heck modeled Potts as Ann B. Davis’ character of Schultzy from The Bob Cummings Show, and she is rendered with brown hair done up in a hairdo similar to Schultzy's.
-Someone on the creative team or in editorial came to feel that the resemblance was too great, and in Tales of Suspense #50, Potts' look was altered to give her red hair and a different hairdo.
+Virginia "Pepper" Potts debuted in Tales of Suspense #45 (September 1963), created by writer Stan Lee, writer Robert Bernstein, and artist Don Heck.
+She appeared in the 2020 Rescue comic book series.